thkang091/Subox/README.md

 1. Camera‑first item posting with AI category + price suggestions
 2. Bulk‑upload from camera roll and quick‑list templates
-3. Bundle deals and pickup windows

 ### Creator‑friendly details

 1. Polished UI with Framer Motion micro‑interactions
 2. Mobile‑first PWA that installs from the browser
-3. Shareable listing cards that render well on Instagram, TikTok, and Messenger

 ---

 ## Architecture